-The Coalition focuses on adding water to thirsty creeks, reducing sediment impacts, restoring riparian vegetation, adding shade and improving fish habitat.
+Through the strategies in its Bringing Back the Bitterroot Campaign, CFC is working to add water to thirsty creeks, reduce sediment impacts, and remove barriers to fish passage.
 Dozens of creeks have perilously low flows by late summer, and 38 streams in the watershed are listed as “impaired” due to sediment and high water temperatures.
-We work with local watershed groups, land managers and irrigation districts to leverage resources and find innovative ways to conserve water and restore key headwaters.
-Results: Our restoration projects in the Bitterroot will return nearly 30 cubic feet of water per second to the system, remove 46 fish passage barriers, and improve 70 miles of road over the next few years.
+We are working with local watershed groups, land managers and irrigation districts on innovative ways to conserve water, improve stream health and function, and restore key headwaters.
+Results: Our restoration projects to date have returned more than 30 cfs of instream flow, are keeping hundreds of tons of sediment from reaching spawning streams, removed major fish passage barriers, and improved dozens of miles of riparian and aquatic habitat.

 Remaking history on Lost Horse Creek: In 2012, CFC initiated a large-scale water conservation project with the Ward Irrigation District on Lost Horse Creek in the upper Bitterroot drainage near Hamilton.
 The creek used to run dry in its last half-mile.
 The project removed a seasonal earthen dam used by the district to convey water from its irrigation canal along the Bitterroot River.
 Instead, the water is now transported to ditch users via a pipe placed beneath the creek.
 This reunites the creek with the Bitterroot River, allowing bull trout and western cutthroat trout to migrate up the creek.
 As part of the agreement, the district will be leaving up to 10 cfs (nearly 4,500 gallons per minute) in Lost Horse Creek, which improves flows as well as water temperature and quality.
 Learn more.